Venkateshakothuri/GitCommands/README.md

 # GitCommands
 Exploring git a nd its commands
-Different f=git commands and there purpose
+Different types of git commands and there purpose